Redox

-Sodium "gives" one outer electron to fluorine, bonding them to form sodium fluoride.
+Sodium "gives" one valence electron to fluorine, bonding them to form sodium fluoride.
 The sodium atom is oxidized, and fluorine is reduced.

 When a few drops of glycerol (mild reducing agent) are added to powdered potassium permanganate (strong oxidizing agent), a violent redox reaction accompanied by self-ignition starts.

 Redox (/ˈrɛdɒks/ RED-oks, /ˈriːdɒks/ REE-doks, reduction–oxidation or oxidation–reduction) is a type of chemical reaction in which the oxidation states of the reactants change.
-Oxidation is the loss of electrons or an increase in the oxidation state, while reduction is the gain of electrons or a decrease in the oxidation state.
+Oxidation is the loss of electrons or an increase in the oxidation state.
+Reduction is the gain of electrons or a decrease in the oxidation state.
 The oxidation and reduction processes occur simultaneously in the chemical reaction.

-There are two classes of redox reactions: